felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 *"You know what?
 I think DevOps would be a good fit for you."*

-For  someone with self-diagnosed impostor syndrome, receiving this kind of information is a mixed bag.
+For  someone with a self-diagnosed impostor syndrome, receiving this kind of information is a mixed bag.
 On one hand, it finally provides an explanation to  why you are  having such a difficult time  accomplishing the tasks you were given.
 This  is a big plus. *"Of course, it all makes